- By Todd G. Povlich, CFA, ASA

 On October 2, 2017, Treasury Secretary Steven Mnuchin issued a report recommending, among other changes, the complete withdrawal of proposed regulations under Section 2704 of the Internal Revenue Code.
-The proposed regulations had caused significant concern amongst owners of closely held businesses and their advisors since being released in August of 2016.
+The proposed regulations had caused significant concern among owners of closely held businesses and their advisors since being released in August of 2016.
 Business owners, advisors and members of the business valuation community flooded the IRS with comments and appeared at a public hearing to indicate that the proposed regulations were overreaching, created far too many hypothetical and unrealistic circumstances, and would lead to unintended consequences, including overvaluation in cases where discounts for lack of control and lack of marketability were warranted.

 In early 2017, Executive Order 13789 directed the Secretary of the Treasury to identify significant tax regulations issued on or after January 1, 2016, that (i) impose an undue financial burden on U.S. taxpayers, (ii) add undue complexity to the Federal tax laws, or (iii) exceed the statutory authority of the Internal Revenue Service (IRS).
 In June 2017, Treasury identified eight proposed, temporary, or final regulations for withdrawal, revocation, or modification.
 In early October 2017, Treasury’s announcement included the recommendation to withdraw the proposed regulations under Section 2704.
 We found notable the following statements in the Treasury’s report: